Website Design for Fence Companies

 After month 6 the price drops to $350/mo and you're month-to-month from there.
 No contract, no cancellation fee.
 You can stop any time.
 The reason most fence contractors stay is the same reason they signed up: a Google Business Profile that nobody's touching loses ground to the ones that get worked on every week, and a static website that doesn't change starts feeling stale to Google after a few months.
 The $350 keeps both moving.

-Will it actually look different from every other fence company site? +
+Will it look different from every other fence company site? +

 Yes, and that's the whole point.
-The three demos are starting points, not finished products.
-When I customize one for you, the photos are your work, the project pages are yards in your service area, the anatomy diagram is built around how you actually set posts and gap pickets, and the writing sounds like you, not like the same agency boilerplate every other fence site has.
+Every site is a starting point, not a finished product.
+When I build yours, the photos are your work, the project pages are yards in your service area, the anatomy diagram is built around how you set posts and gap pickets, and the writing sounds like you, not like the same agency boilerplate every other fence site has.
 If you put your finished site next to a stock template site from a competitor, the difference is obvious in two seconds.
 That's the gap that wins the call.

-Can the site actually show how I build, not just what I build? +
+Can the site show how I build, not just what I build? +

 Does the contact form give the customer a price, or just collect a lead? +